Restrictions apply in metropolitan Melbourne and regional Victoria

-This may help minimise the risk of individual employees' exposure to COVID-19 through reduced public transport travel, as well as reducing the risk of transmission occurring at the workplace through face to face contact.
+Working from home may help minimise the risk of individual employees' exposure to coronavirus (COVID-19) through reduced public transport travel, as well as reducing the risk of transmission occurring at the workplace through face to face contact.

 Note: This guidance is about working from home as a precautionary measure.
 For information about required self-isolation due to overseas travel or coming into contact with confirmed cases of coronavirus see the Department of Health and Human Services (DHHS) website.